tukl-msd/DRAMPower/README.md

 ```bash
 make -j4
 ```
+This command will download a set of trace files from https://github.com/Sv3n/DRAMPowerTraces which can be used as test input for the tool.

 ## 2. Required Packages

-The tool was verified on Ubuntu 10.04 using:
+The tool was verified on Ubuntu 14.04 using:

  * xerces-c (libxerces-c-dev) - v3.1 with Xerces development package
  * gcc - v4.4.3